rorymcgit/Synopsis-Stripper/README.md

 Instructions for use:
 - Drag and drop Container ID folder (containing episode .itmsps with metadata XMLs) from Finder onto app
 - Hit submit and .txt is created
-- .txt opens in default application
+- .txt opens in default application for spellchecking

+Requires compilation with py2app or similar.
 ---
 I used:
 - Python 2.7